Trust me : In marketing, it’s often the simple things that work best.

 Email + Phone Call + Visit

 Folks, an email will rarely get you a sale.
 But it can provide a legitimate basis on which to make a follow-up phone call.
-“Hi Paul, did you look at my email I sent yerterday?”
+“Hi Paul, what did you think of the offer in my email I sent yerterday?”
 When you make the call, get yourself a meeting, then hang up.
 What you really want is to be sat in front of a potential client (depending on your industry, of course).